datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 kubectl port-forward -n ambassador deploy/ambassador 8877
 ```

 Alternately, you can expose the diagnostics page and Edge Policy Console but control them via `Host` based routing.
-Set `diagnostics.enabled` to false and create Mappings as specified in the [FAQ](../../../about/faq#how-do-i-disable-the-default-admin-mappings), and if exposing the diagnostics page, use `localhost:8877` as the `service` on the Mapping.
+Set `diagnostics.enabled` to false and create Mappings as specified in the [FAQ](../../../about/faq#how-do-i-disable-the-default-admin-mappings), and if exposing the diagnostics page, use `localhost:8877` as the `service` on the AmbassadorMapping.

 ##### Diagnostics - allow non local